Characteristic tensors for almost Finsler manifolds: Introduction and summary

 The spaces considered here are continuations of Lorentz-Finsler spaces, which have Minkowski pseudonorms with Lorentz signature, to almost Finsler manifolds and partial Finsler manifolds having Minkowski norms with the standard Euclidean signature.
-Identifying a satisfactory definition of Lorentz-Finsler manifolds remains a subject of active research~\cite{jb70,gsa85,ma94,bf00,ak11,pw11,lph12,cm15,cs16,em17,js20,hpv22} with prospective applications in gravity, astrophysics, and condensed matter~\cite{lp18,bv18,kl21,mt21, rl21,jsv22,klmss22,zm23,bs23,hyzl24,ncnpm24,st25}.
+Identifying a satisfactory definition of Lorentz-Finsler manifolds remains a subject of active research~\cite{jb70,gsa85,ma94,bf00,ak11,pw11,lph12,cm15,cs16,em17,js20,hpv22} with prospective applications in gravity, astrophysics, and condensed matter~\cite{lp18,bv18,kl21,mt21, rl21,jsv22,klmss22,zm23,bs23,hyzl24,ncnpm24,st25,mcw12,ms25,pvfp25}.
 Our constructions of the characteristic tensors $\bfS$ and $\bfB$ rely on derivatives of the almost Finsler norms and partial Finsler norms and hence can generically be extended from norms to pseudonorms.
-A suitable definition of almost Lorentz-Finsler manifolds would then permit Theorems \ref{bipthm} and \ref{bthm} to be extended to the corresponding bipartite and $\bfb$ Lorentz-Finsler spaces.
-Establishing the validity of this conjecture would have impact in both the mathematical and the physical contexts.
+It is therefore reasonable to conjecture that our treatment could be adapted to form the basis for a definition of almost Lorentz-Finsler manifolds that would permit the extension of Theorems \ref{bipthm} and \ref{bthm} to the corresponding bipartite and $\bfb$ Lorentz-Finsler spaces.
+One indication in support of this conjecture is that the definition of a pseudo-Finsler manifold as considered in Ref.~\cite{hpv22} requires that the fundamental tensor $\bfg$ is nondegenerate and hence is intermediate between a partial Finsler manifold and an almost Finsler manifold.
+In any event, establishing the validity of the conjecture has the potential for impact in both the mathematical and the physical contexts.

 The remainder of this work is structured as follows.
 In Sec.~\ref{Almost and partial Finsler manifolds}, we introduce the notions of almost Finsler manifold and partial Finsler manifold, and we discuss some aspects of the associated tensor calculus.
 Section~\ref{Bipartite spaces} considers bipartite spaces and demonstrates relationships among the bipartite indicatrix unions of the Randers spaces, the $\bfa$ spaces, and the $\bfb$ spaces.
 The proofs of Theorems \ref{bipthm} and \ref{bthm} are provided in Sec.~\ref{Characteristic tensors}.